 Mix the strips within the marinade very well so they are all evenly coated.
 More importantly, marinate in the refrigerator for 6-24 hours, not on the kitchen counter.
 Food Safety is very important, don’t leave raw meat out on the counter!
-Take the bag out of the fridge and mix the beef jerky strips around several times while marinating to further make sure the strips are covered evenly.
+Take the bag out of the fridge and mix the beef jerky strips around several times while marinating to further make sure the strips are covered evenly with the teriyaki marinade.

 RELATED PAGE: ——-> Beef Jerky Recipes – CLICK HERE <——-

 Once the meat has finished marinating, strain any excess beef jerky marinade in a colander.
 We had this marinating for about 18 hours, the longer the marinade process the more intense teriyaki flavor the jerky will have!

 After straining the teriyaki beef jerky strips in a colander, place paper towels down and lay the strips on top to soak up any more excess marinade.
 Pat them dry and get ready to start dehydrating!